Kinecta Federal Credit Union Review: Large Branch Access and Good APYs

 How Kinecta Federal Credit Union Earned Its Scores

-You will find all of the basic bank accounts at Kinecta, just not very many of them.
+You will find all of the basic bank accounts at Kinecta, just not very many options for each type.
 Members have just two checking accounts, one savings account and one money market account to choose from.
 But they also get access to loans, credit cards, investment products and business accounts.

 Although Kinecta Federal Credit Union is concentrated in a limited geographic area, members get access to a large network of branches and ATMs.
-In addition to its own 32 branches, Kinecta is part of a network of more than 5,800 shared credit union branches.
-It also allows access to 85,000-plus surcharge-free ATMsnationwide.
+In addition to its own branches, Kinecta is part of a network of more than 5,800 shared credit union branches.
+It also allows access to 85,000-plus surcharge-free ATMs nationwide.

-With the exception of its savings account, which pays an APY of just 0.05%, Kinecta offers very competitive rates on its accounts .
-Checking Plus pays an APY up to 0.25%, while you can get APYs as high as 0.50% with its money market account, 1.00% on Regular Certificates and 1.05% on Jumbo Certificates.
+With the exception of its savings account, which pays an APY of , Kinecta offers very competitive rates on its accounts.
+Checking Plus pays an APY up to , while you can get APYs as high as with its money market account and an APY of on the one year certificate.

-Kinecta Federal Credit Union’s website makes it difficult to find clear and comprehensive information about its basic banking products.
-Account descriptions are very thin and some of the info seems to contradict itself.
-For example, one page says you need a $2,500 minimum balance to earn interest on its High-Yield Money Market account, while another says the account’s APY is 0.15% for balances of $0 to $2,499.
-On the plus side, Kinecta’s mobile app gets decent reviews from users, earning 4.2 out of 5 stars on Google Play and 4.7 stars on the Apple Store.
+Some people might find that Kinecta Federal Credit Union’s website makes it difficult to easily find comprehensive information about its basic banking products.
+However, on the plus side, Kinecta’s mobile app gets decent reviews from users, earning 4.3 out of 5 stars on Google Play and 4.7 stars on the Apple Store.